ronanboiteau/get_next_line/README.md

-# get_next_line
+# get_next_line()
-C function that reads line per line from a file descriptor
+C function that returns STDIN input line per line each time the function is called